 National Gallery of Canada’s Christmas Tree Lighting: Dec.
 7, 2017

 The Gallery will be lighting its giant tree and offering special activities!
 Make a beaded swirl ornament to take with you, listen to Stellae Boreales, Ottawa Suzuki Strings’ violin ensemble, and enjoy complimentary hot chocolate and a treat.
 The tree will be on display until January 7, 2018.

 See a performance of the classic ballet The Nutcracker by the Linda Jamieson Dance Company of Ottawa at the Algonquin Commons Theatre, just west of Ottawa’s downtown core.

 Looking for a special way to remember loved ones?
 Head to Beechwood National Memorial Centre for this outdoors candlelight memorial, which features carols and a tree-lighting ceremony.

-The Ottawa International Chamber Music Festival invites you to their Christmas concerts at St. Joseph’s Parish Church near downtown Ottawa.
+The Ottawa Chamberfest invites you to their Christmas concerts at St. Joseph’s Parish Church near downtown Ottawa.
 Enjoy Gerald Finzi’s In Terra Pax and sing along to your favourites carols and English folk melodies of Ralph Vaughan Williams’s Fantasia on Christmas Carols.

 There are many more Christmas markets, holiday events and special offerings happening all around Ottawa!
 For a more complete list, check out our online Event Calendar!